What is an accident management company?

 - Guarantee an amount of compensation – that is for you and your solicitor to discuss

-Do I need to use an accident management company?
+Do you need to use an accident management company?

 You can use an accident management company to make a claim, but for a personal injury claim you do need specialised help.
-You do have other options such as finding a solicitor yourself or filing your own claim, perhaps with an insurance company.
-Alternatively talk to us.
+We are a full service law firm, that can help you with your compensation claim.

 Make sure that you can get hold of your chosen company easily.
 You don’t want a small office that is only open 9-5, 5 days a week.
 Look for a company that will be able to talk to you at your convenience.